haraldh/VerityBook/README.md

 - optional: frequent reencryption of the data partition

 ## Non-Goals
-- can't secure against someone writing anything to disk
+- can't secure against a remote attacker writing anything to disk
-- can't secure against someone scraping secret keys from the kernel
+- can't secure against a remote attacker scraping secret keys from the kernel

+## FAQ
+### Isn't encrypting everything enough?
+If a remote attacker modifies your binaries in /usr/bin, you cannot be sure of a secure boot to the login screen anymore.

+### Why readonly /etc?
+A remote attacker modifying /etc can completely change your boot sequence and you cannot be sure of a secure boot to the login screen anymore.

 ## TODO
 - merge mkimage.sh and clonedisk